 4 Meet Different Kinds of Dogs in the Shelter

-When you’ll walk into the animal shelter and go “browsing” through all the dogs there that want a new home, you’ll like fall in love with the first few you see (first impressions matter!)
-But keep at it, and don’t stop until you’ve seen everyone.
+When you'll walk into the animal shelter and go “browsing” through all the dogs there that want a new home, you'll likely to fall in love with the first few you see (first impressions matter!)
+But we recommend to keep at it, and don't stop until you've seen and communicated a little bit with every single dog in the shelter.

-Don’t be too hasty and pick out the first dog that is offered to you, as appealing as he may turn out to be.
-Once you go through all the different dogs that the shelter has to offer, then and only then should you make your final choice.
+Don’t be too hasty and pick out the first dog that is offered to you, as appealing as the pooch may turn out to be.
+You may not connect with the dog well after the first impression, which will end up in abandonment of the said dog.
+Instead, once you've gone through all the different animals that the shelter has to offer, and discussed them with the staff, then and only then should you make your final choice.

 5 Prepare a Home for Your Pet

-For instance, get him a dog bed, some essentials (I discuss those below), and be ready to clean up after him.
-You may also need to puppy-proof your home if you’re adopting a curious dog that likes to chew.
+For instance, get your pet a dog bed and some of the essentials (discussed below), and be ready to clean up after your pooch.
+Depending on the situation, you may also need to puppy-proof your home if you're adopting a curious dog that likes to chew.
 If you’re a new owner, getting used to it may take a while.

 This has to be done before you adopt a dog.
-Regardless of what puppy you choose, puppy proofing your home will usually be the same, so you might as well do it in advance.
+Regardless of what pet you choose, puppy- or dog-proofing your home will usually be the same type of procedure, so you might as well do it in advance to prevent accidents in the first few days after bringing a dog.

 6 Learn About Dog Adoption Requirements

-You may be asked questions regarding your mental and physical well-being, income or daily schedule (or that of your family members) to ensure you can take care of your new pet.
+As noted above, you're likely to be asked questions by the shelter.
+Some of those may be regarding your mental and physical well-being, income or daily schedule (or that of your family members) to ensure you can take care of your new pet.

 Ensure that you meet dog adoption requirements.
-The most common regulations are:
+The most common regulations you're likely to encounter are:

 - At least 21 years old